QidiLiu/edsoa-example/README.md

 ```bash
 conan install . --build=missing
 ```
-3. Open the project folder in Visual Studio and it will set up the project for you automatically
+3. Install CMake extension for Vision Studio and then open the project folder in Visual Studio and it will set up the project for you automatically (if you're not a Visual Studio user, just consider this as a normal CMake project)